-As of the date of this annual report, 137,624,912 of our ordinary shares were issued and outstanding, and as of June 23, 2008, 32,534,844 ADSs were held by the depositary.
-Due to our shares listed on AIM, we cannot ascertain the percentage of the issued and outstanding shares held by the record shareholders in the United States.
+As of June 17, 2008, 22,184,844 ADSs were held by the depositary.
+Due to that our shares are listed on AIM, we cannot ascertain the percentage of the issued and outstanding shares held by the record shareholders in the United States.

-None of our shareholders has different voting rights from other shareholders as of the date of this annual report.
+None of our shareholders has different voting rights from other shareholders as of the date of this prospectus.
 We are currently not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.

-ITEM 7.
-MAJORSHAREHOLDERS AND RELATED PARTY TRANSACTIONS
+RELATED PARTY TRANSACTIONS